 Environmentally certified cultivation and production

-Environmentally certified cultivation and production is one out of three criteria for Systembolaget's Sustainable Choice label.
+Environmentally certified cultivation and production is one criterion for our Most Sustainable Beverages guidance.

-There are currently 23 Systembolaget-approved certifications.
-The selection is based on an annual review and comparative study carried out by independent consultants (Intertek) on behalf of Systembolaget.
+The selection of well performing certifications is based on an annual review and comparative study conducted by independent consultants (Intertek) on behalf of the Nordic Alcohol Retail Monopolies (Systembolaget, Vinmonopolet, Alko, Vínbúðin, and Rúsdrekkasøla).

 Bodegas de Argentina